CodingTrain/Logo/README.md

 1. Clone this repo (or obtain in other way);
 2. In terminal go to the directory you have files in;
 3. Enter `python3 -m http.server`;
-4. Visit [localhost:8000](http://localhost:8000) in your browser.
+4. Visit [localhost:8000](http://localhost:8000) in your browser;

-  or double click on `index.html` after saving and unzipping this repo.
+  or just double click on `index.html` after saving and unzipping this repo.

 ## Possible improvements